bentoml/BentoML/docs/source/deployment/azure_functions.rst

 base on usage.

 In this guide, it will deploy an IrisClassifier BentoService to Azure Functions, make a prediction request to the deployment endpoint, and then delete the deployment.
-It will also show how to start an remote YataiService with Azure credential for deploying to the Azure Functions.

 Prerequisites:
 --------------